 My bio: I have been electronics hobbyist since my early teens, and became a computer hobbyist before the PC was marketed by IBM in 1982.
 I graduated from college with a degree in Philosophy, and went on to law school.
 For 16 years I was a practicing attorney in Charlotte, North Carolina, with a general civil practice.
 My practice included family law, personal injury, contract, and other general civil litigation matters.
 I ran child support collection court in Mecklenburg County for over 10 years.

 My first macro was an envelope script for Apple Talk on an Apple III.
-When the PC came out in 1982, I began writing macros for WordPerfect DOS, which were released as shareware.
+When the PC came out in 1982, I began writing macros for WordPerfect DOS, which I released as shareware.

 Although I was a competent and well regarded attorney, I never learned to “love the law”, as I had been promised in law school.
 I had a part-time computer consulting business for many years.

 In 1998, I ran for Clerk of Superior Court for Mecklenburg County on a technology platform against a multi-term incumbent.
 (Thanks to the 65,853 people who voted for me).
 After losing the election, I closed my law practice and became a full-time computer consultant.

 I have always been interested in automating tasks.
 During a year 2000 project I was told that the client wanted to use VBScript for their logon script.
 VBScript became my tool of choice.
 In 2000 I began a consulting job at the Department of Veterans Affairs.
 After four and one half years working as a consultant for the VA, I went to work for them, and have stayed with the VA at various positions ever since.